-Specialties: higher education • writing • editing • research • arts/music • digital & content strategy • digital media.
+Specialties: higher education • writing • research • arts/music • digital humanities • composition • digital media

-Subject matter expertise: jazz history • the Harlem Renaissance • the life and music of Bill Evans • music and identity • digital humanities • digital project planning.
+Subject matter expertise: jazz history • the life and music of Bill Evans • the Harlem Renaissance • jazz and race • mental illness and the artistic temperament

 I hold the Doctor of Letters degree (with a concentration in jazz history) from Drew University where my dissertation was entitled, “Hear Me Talkin’ to Ya: Jazz as Social Commentary in Harlem of the 1920s.”